Evan Spiegel: Career

+Spiegel joined the board of directors of investment management company Kohlberg Kravis Roberts in 2021.

 Personal life

 Spiegel began dating Australian model Miranda Kerr in 2015.
 They became engaged on July 20, 2016.
 They married in a private ceremony in Los Angeles on May 27, 2017.
-Just a month before Spiegel's engagement to Kerr, he purchased a 7,164 square foot, $12 million house that was previously owned by Harrison Ford.
-In May 2018, Kerr gave birth to their first child, a son.
-In October 2019, Kerr gave birth to their second son.
+Just a month before Spiegel's engagement to Kerr, he purchased a 7,164 square foot, $12 million house in the Brentwood neighborhood of West Los Angeles that was previously owned by Harrison Ford as well as Owen Reilly.
+Spiegel has three sons with Kerr and a stepson from Kerr's previous marriage to Orlando Bloom.

 As of 2021, Spiegel was ranked number 55 on the Forbes 400 with $13.8 billion in wealth.

 In 2017, Spiegel became one of the youngest public company CEOs at age 26 when Snap began trading in March.
-Spiegel is also a member of the Berggruen Institute's 21st Century Council.
+Spiegel is also a member of the Berggruen Institute's 21st Century Council and its board of directors.

+A Francophile, Spiegel learned French.
 In 2018, he and his son Hart received French citizenship through a clause in the naturalization laws that waives French residency requirements for applicants that contribute to the French culture or economy.
 In November 2022 he joined the board of directors for Gagosian Gallery.

 Charity

 In the same year, he gave $20 million to Stockton Scholars, a scholarship program in Stockton, California.

-In 2022, at the Otis College of Art and Design commencement, Spiegel announced that he and Miranda Kerr would pay off the 2022 graduating class's student debt.
+In 2022, at the Otis College of Art and Design commencement, Spiegel announced that he and Miranda Kerr would pay off the 2022 graduating class students' debt.